datenstrudel/bulbs-core/README.md

  * Checkout with submodules by `git clone --recursive git://github.com/datenstrudel/bulbs-core.git`
  * In order to build and start this project run `vagrant up`. ([Vagrant](https://www.vagrantup.com) required!)
         This will start a virtual machine, hosting required infrastructure modules, such as running instances of MongoDB and RabbitMq.
- * Run `mvn clean install`
+ * Run `gradlew build`
- * Alternatively run `mvn clean install -Pdebug` to skip integration tests.
-For building and unit tests only, no vagrant box is required.
+ * If you also want to run integration tests (where infrastructure modules are required), run `gradlew build integTest`
- * Run the `Main` class that can be found in package `net.datenstrudel.bulbs.core.main`
+ * To start the application run the `Main` class that can be found in package `net.datenstrudel.bulbs.core.main` or just make a `gradlew run`
  * Browse to `http://localhost:8084`, create an account and an emulated gateway to play around.
 If you already have Philips Hue bulbs, you can of course start directly with these.

-### Debug with usage of [Spring-Loaded](https://github.com/spring-projects/spring-loaded)
-Working with spring-loaded allows you to make changes to the code at runtime, recompile and have them ultimatively available without the need to restart the application.

- By running

- `mvn spring-boot:run -Pdebug`

- the application starts in debug mode, waiting for a debugger connection at port 5005.
- Within your IDE you might find the spring-boot plugin somewhere along the build plugins and just start it from there (The mvn profile 'debug' must be active!).
- Now, within your IDE you can connect a debugger (e.g. remote runner in IntelliJ f.ex.) against that port 5005.
-When connected the application fully starts.
- Now breakpoints and immediate code changes should work in your debug session.

 ## Deployment
 // TODO